Gingivitis is inflammation of the gums.

-The dentist or dental hygienist will clean your teeth.
-The may use different tools to loosen and remove deposits from the teeth.
+Your dentist or dental hygienist will clean your teeth.
+They may use different tools to loosen and remove deposits from your teeth.

-Careful oral hygiene is necessary after professional tooth cleaning.
-The dentist or hygienist will show you how to brush and floss.
+Careful oral hygiene is necessary after professional teeth cleaning.
+Your dentist or hygienist will show you how to brush and floss properly.